signalwire/signalwire-node/packages/node/README.md

 ```

 You can alternatively use the environment variable to set the Space URL:\
-Puts in your `.env` file the Space URL:
+Put the Space URL in your `.env` file:
 ```
 SIGNALWIRE_SPACE_URL=example.signalwire.com
 ```